 Results 1–10 of 13 for "Review"X related to "APA Fellow testifies on drug and..."
-Refine Your Search Refine Your Search TopicTherapy (2)Bullying (1)Children (1)Hypnosis (1)Lesbian, gay, bisexual, transgender (1) 1 more... [+] Trauma (1)Hide detailsDocument TypeReviewXYear2014 (1)2013 (1)2012 (1)2011 (2)Author/ContributorHall, Jane (2)Pharis, Mary E. (2)Hall, Jane (1)Hartman, Stephen (1)Hegeman, Elizabeth (1)Kaley, Harriette (1) 5 more... [+] Lewis, J. Scott (1)Stafford, Mark (1)Tasso, Anthony F. (1)Weisbard, Karen (1)Winn, Martin (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 3.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
-The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 4.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 5.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Refine Your Search Refine Your Search TopicTherapy (2)Bullying (1)Children (1)Hypnosis (1)Lesbian, gay, bisexual, transgender (1) 1 more... [+] Trauma (1)Hide detailsDocument TypeReviewXYear2014 (1)2013 (1)2012 (1)2011 (2)Author/ContributorHall, Jane (2)Pharis, Mary E. (2)Hartman, Stephen (1)Hegeman, Elizabeth (1)Kaley, Harriette (1) 6 more... [+] Lewis, J. Scott (1)Silverstein, Charles (1)Stafford, Mark (1)Tasso, Anthony F. (1)Weisbard, Karen (1)Winn, Martin (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 3.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
+The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 4.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 5.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 6.The Spinoza Problem: A Novel (Book Review)Irvin Yalom's novel "The Spinoza Problem" is reviewed by J. Scott Lewis.Review (January 2012)7.Bullying: Experiences and Discourses of Sexuality and Gender (Book Review)Bullying and its newer transformation, cyberbullying, has been studied since the 1990s, but you would never know that by looking at school policies and procedures regarding bullying and various other forms of harassment.Review (January 2014)8.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011)9.Affect Regulation and the Repair of the Self and Affect Dysregulation and Disorders of the Self (Book Review)Much of his work over the last decade is reproduced in this newly edited pair of books.
 Together they contain 17 chapters, five of which are versions of chapters previously published in edited books, and ten of which previously appeared in some form in various journals; only two chapters and one extraordinary Appendix appear to have been produced specifically for this set.
-Review 9.Psychological Interventions in Times of Crisis (Book Review)This book is about responding to the effects of natural disasters and man-made sociocultural catastrophes like war, nuclear plant explosions and terrorism.
-Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "APA Fellow testifies on drug and..."
+Review 10.Psychological Interventions in Times of Crisis (Book Review)This book is about responding to the effects of natural disasters and man-made sociocultural catastrophes like war, nuclear plant explosions and terrorism.
+Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Review"X related to "APA Fellow testifies on drug and..."